FPGAwars/apio/docs/installing-apio.md

         pip install --force-reinstall apio

-3. Run the following command in a **new command window** to test your installation:
+3. In a **new shell window**, run the following command to test your installation:

         apio